aneeshnaik/lintsampler/docs/source/theory/linear_interpolant.md

 # Linear Interpolant Sampling

 This page describes the linear interpolant sampling algorithm underpinning `lintsampler`.
-The [first section](#sec-1dunit) outlines how to draw a sample on the 1D unit interval, i.e., when the density $f(x)$ is known at $x=0$ and $x=1$ only.
-The [second section](#sec-kdunit) then generalises this to the unit hypercube over an arbitrary number of dimensions.
-Next, the [third section](#sec-arbitrary) describes the procedure for drawing a sample in an arbitrary hyperbox, by applying a linear transformation to the unit hypercube sample.
-The [fourth section](#sec-multiple) discusses applying the technique in a context where there many such hyperboxes, e.g., when densities are known only on a grid.
+The [first section](#one-dimensional-unit-interval) outlines how to draw a sample on the 1D unit interval, i.e., when the density $f(x)$ is known at $x=0$ and $x=1$ only.
+The [second section](#k-dimensional-unit-hypercube) then generalises this to the unit hypercube over an arbitrary number of dimensions.
+Next, the [third section](#arbitrary-hyperbox) describes the procedure for drawing a sample in an arbitrary hyperbox, by applying a linear transformation to the unit hypercube sample.
+The [fourth section](#multiple-hyperboxes) discusses applying the technique in a context where there many such hyperboxes, e.g., when densities are known only on a grid.

-At the end of the page is a [summary section](#sec-summary) which summarises the whole procedure.
+At the end of the page is a [summary section](#summary) which summarises the whole procedure.
 All of the key equations and steps are restated there, so that it can serve as a self-contained description of the technique.
 Thus, readers seeking a quick reference can skip the preceding sections and head straight there.

 The algebra on this page gets a little dense, and mostly concerns abstract probability distributions.
 The [next page](./worked_example) gives a worked example, which should make it all a little more concrete.

-(sec-1dunit)=
 ## One-dimensional unit interval

 First, the problem of drawing a sample on the one-dimensional unit interval, where the (unnormalised) density is known only at the interval ends.
 In other words, the density function of interest is $f(x)$, with $x\in [0, 1]$ and densities known at the vertices: $f(0) = f_0$ and $f(1)=f_1$.